YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 Go Programming Notes
 ----------------------

-These `Go Programming Notes`_ supplement rather than supplant the more general `Programming Notes <https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html>`_ for C.
+These `Go Programming Notes`_ supplement rather than supplant the more general :ref:`Programming Notes` for C.

 ++++++++++++
 Goroutines
 ++++++++++++

-In order to avoid restricting Go applications to calling the single-threaded YottaDB engine from a single goroutine (which would be unnatural to a Go programmer), the YottaDB Go wrapper calls the functions of the C `Simple API <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#simple-api>`_ that support multi-threaded applications, and includes logic to maintain the integrity of the engine.
+In order to avoid restricting Go applications to calling the single-threaded YottaDB engine from a single goroutine (which would be unnatural to a Go programmer), the YottaDB Go wrapper calls the functions of the C :ref:`c-simple-api` that support multi-threaded applications, and includes logic to maintain the integrity of the engine.

 Directly calling YottaDB C API functions bypasses this protection, and may result in unpredictable results (Murphy says that unpredictable results will occur when you least expect them).
 Therefore, Go application code should only call the YottaDB API exposed in this `Programming in Go`_ section.

 Goroutines in a process are dynamically mapped by the Go implementation to run on threads within that process.
-Since YottaDB resources are held by the process rather than by the thread or the Goroutine, refer to the `Threads <https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html#threads>`_ discussion about the need for applications to avoid race conditions when accessing YottaDB resources.
+Since YottaDB resources are held by the process rather than by the thread or the Goroutine, refer to the :ref:`threads` discussion about the need for applications to avoid race conditions when accessing YottaDB resources.